Editors

 needs).
 Also, I'm giving preference to programs that seem to

-be easy to install and/or to understand.
-I'm sorting these programs
+be easy to install and/or to understand, and to programs whose installation

 into a few categories, but there is actually some overlap between